BroadbandForum/usp/docs/specification/index.typ

 #strong[Trusted Broker];

-An intermediary that either (1) ensures the Endpoint ID in all brokered Endpoint’s USP Record `from_id` matches the Endpoint ID of those Endpoint’s certificates or credentials, before sending on a USP Record to another Endpoint, or (2) is part of a closed ecosystem that "knows" (certain) Endpoints can be trusted not to spoof the Endpoint ID.
+An intermediary that either (1) ensures the Endpoint ID in all brokered Endpoint’s USP Record `from_id` matches the Endpoint ID of this Endpoint’s certificates or credentials, before sending on a USP Record to another Endpoint, or (2) is part of a closed ecosystem that "knows" (certain) Endpoints can be trusted not to spoof the Endpoint ID.